Getting Started

 symfony/serializer

-First Use Case: Serializing an Eloquent Model to JSON
+First Use Case: Serialize an Eloquent model to JSON with improved error handling:

 use Symfony\Component\Serializer\SerializerInterface;